Seeed-Studio/wiki-documents/docs/reTerminal-hardware-interfaces-usage.md

 loop = asyncio.get_event_loop()
 loop.run_forever()
 ```

+#### Usage on Buildroot image

+- This library will be added later to the Buildroot image
+- First type **su -** to enable root account
+- The type **pip3 install seeed-python-reterminal**
+- use **vi** as text editor when creating the Python files
+- Accel + button demo has a problem.
+This will be updated once it is fixed

+#### Usage on Yocto image

+- Eventhough Python is installed, pip is not installed.
+We will later pack this library inside this system image

 ## Tech Support
 Please submit any technical issue into our [forum](https://forum.seeedstudio.com/). <br /><p style="text-align:center"><a href="https://www.seeedstudio.com/act-4.html?utm_source=wiki&utm_medium=wikibanner&utm_campaign=newproducts" target="_blank"><img src="https://files.seeedstudio.com/wiki/Wiki_Banner/new_product.jpg" /></a></p>